SuperGrobi/CoolWalksUtils.jl/docs/src/RTreeBuilding.md

 # RTree Building
 ## Introduction
-Just two little functions to build an RTree out of `ArchGDAL` polygons.
+Just two little functions to build RTrees out of `ArchGDAL` polygons or `ArchGDAL` points.
+And another function to get the bounding box with a buffer of any geometry as a `SpatialIndexing.Rect`.

 ## API